top of page

 Gateshead Council

-Time for some refreshments -
+Time for some refreshments.
+January 2025

 After their January break, Prism Coffee has now reopened in the Almond Pavilion, Saltwell Park, Gateshead.